Q: Which student academic levels are eligible to participate in the internship program?

 Q: Can an NPIP intern participate in lobbying, voter registration, or (c)(4) activities?

 A: No. ZSR recognizes that 501(c)(3) organizations have the ability both to lobby and register voters.
 However, because the ZSR Foundation has responsibility for facilitating the NPIP program and for paying for two-thirds of each internship stipend, NPIP interns should not participate in any direct lobbying, grassroots lobbying, or voter registration during the course of their placement.

 Q: Can a host organization partner with another grantee?

 A: Yes.
-The intern will need to be hosted by an eligible organization (an organization that has received a ZSR grant between November 2012 and May 2015), but some kind of partnership is permissible.
+The intern will need to be hosted by an eligible organization (an organization that has been selected by ZSR to host an intern), but some kind of partnership is permissible.

 Q: Can the host organization partner with a non-grantee?

 A: Yes.
 Many of our grantees work alongside other organizations that do not receive ZSR funding.
 The intern's key role, however, should be with the host organization, which will still be responsible for the intern’s compensation, supervision, etc.